iirisarri/PEB_Phylogenomics/README.md

 for f in *mafft; do java -jar BMGE.jar -i $f -t AA -of $f.bmge; done
 ```

 While diving into phylogenomic pipelines, it is always advisable to check a few intermediate results to ensure we are doing what we should be doing.
 Multiple sequence alignments can be visualized in [SeaView](http://doua.prabi.fr/software/seaview) or [AliView](https://github.com/AliView/AliView).
 Also, one could have a quick look at alignments using command line tools (`less -S`).
-In this case it is more useful to have alignemnts in phylip format, which can be easily generated with a simple script:
+In this case it is more useful to have alignments in phylip format, which can be easily generated with a simple script:

 ```
 for f in *fa; do fasta2phylip.pl $f > $f.phy; done